-I can’t say enough about small hive beetles (SHB) because they’re the pests that wiped out my two hives.
+I can’t say enough bad things about small hive beetles (SHB) because they’re the pests that wiped out my two hives.
 The loss comes down to good housekeeping.
 I failed miserably.

 I believe one of my hives absconded because of the larvae were eating the honey stores and virtually taking over the hives.
 Who knows what happened to the other one; it was a new nuc that I had recently purchased.
 They died out or left.